How to Integrate ServiceNow Azure DevOps With 2-Way Sync

 Step 1.
 Connect a ServiceNow table and Azure DevOps project to Unito

 Step 2.
-Choose a flow direction for creating new records or work items
+Choose a flow direction for creating new incidents or work items

-Your no-code Unito flow lets you automatically create new ServiceNow records or ADO work items based on your manual activity.
+Your fully configurable, no-code Unito flow lets you automatically create new ServiceNow records/incidents or ADO work items based on your manual activity.

 Select a flow direction with one of the three directional arrows to indicate: from ServiceNow to ADO, ADO to ServiceNow, or both.